atmulyana/react-input-validator/docs/index.md

     }

 ### React Web <a name="style_handling-web"></a>
-Firstly, this package was designed for React Native.
-But then, the writer thought that there is a need to port the package for React web.
-There is a big obstacle to rewrite this package to support web app that is the style handling.
+Firstly, this library was designed for React Native.
+But then, the writer thought that there is a need to port the library for React web.
+There is a big obstacle to rewrite this library to support web app that is the style handling.
 The style in web, which is called CSS (Cascading Style Sheet) is very complicated.
 There are many *shorthand* CSS properties.
 A *shorthand* CSS property represents some other specific properties.
 It's not simple process to